Fill Out Your United Healthcare Military Form

 - List the contact person's details, including last name, first name, and their department in the facility.

-- Include the office phone number and fax number.
+- Include the office phone number and fax number. - Fill out the Provider Rendering Care section.

 - Enter the name of the physician, facility, agency, or vendor rendering the care.